r7kamura/rubocop-todo-corrector/README.md

 ### `ignore`

-- Ignore specific cop instead.
+- Pass `"true"` if you want to create a pull request to ignore a specific cop instead.
 - optional
-- e.g. `"true"`

 ### `label`